 Online Exam |

-For all that, we give ISSA the edge with an 8/10 rating, while NASM receives a 7/10 rating.
+For all that, I give ISSA the edge with an 8/10 rating, while NASM receives a 7/10 rating.

 Exam Layout and Passing Grade